Amblève Castle

 Amblève Castle, locally known as Château d'Amblève, is situated in the woods northwest of the town of Aywaille, in the province of Liège in the Wallonia region in Belgium.

-This is a great castle ruin.
-First there is a nice half hour walk through the woods after which it looms up through the trees.
-It's overgrown but offers a lot of architectural vestiges, such as several fireplaces and a cistern.
-Very nice to explore with an adventurous feel.
-Also from the site of the former keep you have a great view of the river below.
-A favorite.
+This is a beautiful castle ruin.
+First, there’s a pleasant half-hour walk through the woods, after which it looms up through the trees.
+It's overgrown but still reveals many architectural features, including several fireplaces and a cistern.
+It’s very enjoyable to explore, with an adventurous feel to it.
+Also, from the site of the former keep, you get a great view of the river below.
+The ruins are freely accessible.
+A personal favorite of mine.

 Gallery